piotrbo/test-blog/_posts/2023-11-21-Java-21-language.md

-Wake-up Java 21 is comming into Smart.
+Wake-up Java 21 has come.
-If you are like me finished education on Java 8 language fatures (functional programming with streams and lambda) this is a good moment to recap what language features has been added in last years
+If you are like me, finished education on Java 8 language features (functional programming with [streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) and lambda), this is a good moment to recap what language features has been added in since 2014.

 ### Sealed Classes